spacetelescope/webbpsf/docsource/fft_optimization.rst

+..
+JWST-PSFs documentation master file, created by sphinx-quickstart on Mon Nov 29 15:57:01 2010.
+   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Appendix: Optimizing FFT Performance for JWST Optical Modeling
+Appendix: Optimizing FFT Performance for PSF Computations
 ================================================================